-How to create a customer centric culture
+How to create a winning customer-centric culture

-Its time to get emotional with our customers
+It’s time to get emotional with our customers!

 In the era of the highly connected and informed consumer, where choice is endless and loyalty is in short supply the challenge lies in how to take the leap from having satisfied customers to ones that will advocate for you.